josephwilk/amrita/README.md

 defmodule ExampleFacts do
   use Amrita.Sweet

-  ;If you want to use Amritas Mocks add:
+  #If you want to use Amritas Mocks add:

   use Amrita.Mocks
 end